 New assessment software uses personalized heart rate data to enable teachers to deliver objective PE evaluation of each student during physical education class.

 With data that shows how often students met workout goals, PE teachers can use the data for several purposes:

 - Promote student-teacher conversations about effort, class participation

 Using Objective PE Evaluation as a Factor in Student Grading

-Empowered by daily workout data specific to each student collected by the adidas ZONE for IHT Spirit wrist heart rate monitors and analyzed by IHT Spirit System software, teachers are confident moving away from grading students on their perceived level of class participation.
+Empowered by daily workout data specific to each student collected by the IHT ZONE heart rate monitor wrist heart rate monitors and analyzed by IHT Spirit System software, teachers are confident moving away from grading students on their perceived level of class participation.
 Teachers assign students goals to exercise for a specific amount of time at a moderate to vigorous level (MVPA) and grade based on student progress toward that goal.

 “We include their time in the [MVPA] zone as part of their grade,” said Portage Central (Mich.)
 Middle School PE teacher John Dunlop.
 “Students who weren’t in the target zone for 50 percent of the time lost a few performance points.”